Skip to main content

 Recent work by team member Mark Farnham at the USDA Vegetable Research Laboratory in Charleston, SC, has led to the development of broccoli lines that are adapted to the warm summer conditions of the southeastern United States.
 Farnham has also developed lines with disease resistance and enhanced nutritional content.

-Phil Griffiths, of the Vegetable Breeding Program at Cornell University's Experiment Station in Geneva, NY, works with broccoli lines from Cornell's collection and also has access to the international Brassica collection of Horticultural Research International in Wellesbourne, UK.
-His selections are being used to develop hybrid combinations for adaptation to the hottest conditions that occur in the Northeast, and he has also worked to improve disease resistance.
+Philip Griffiths, of the Vegetable Breeding Program at Cornell University's Experiment Station in Geneva, NY, works with broccoli lines from Cornell's collection and also has access to the international Brassica collection of Horticultural Research International in Wellesbourne, UK.
+His selections are being used to develop hybrid combinations for adaptation to the hottest conditions that occur in the Northeast, and wiht improved disease resistance.

-James Myers of Oregon State University is based on the West Coast but has developed broccoli lines with a number of useful features, incuding elongated heads for ease of harvest, tolerance to heat and other stresses (particularly in those found in organic systems), dark green color, and high phytonutrient content.
+James Myers of Oregon State Universit, while based on the West Coast, has developed broccoli lines with a number of useful features, incuding elongated heads for ease of harvest, tolerance to heat and other stresses (particularly in those found in organic systems), dark green color, and high phytonutrient content.

-Our three commercial seed company collaborators – Bejo, Syngenta, and Monsanto – will utilize their own broccoli germplasm and considerable know-how to specifically develop new hybrids for the eastern US.
+Our three commercial seed company collaborators – Bejo, Syngenta, and Monsanto – have used their own broccoli germplasm and considerable know-how to specifically develop new hybrids for the eastern US.